ligolang/ligo/gitlab-pages/docs/advanced/first-contract.md

 </Syntax>

+## Dry-running the contract

+Testing a contract can be quite easy if we utilise LIGO's built-in dry run feature.
+Dry-run works by simulating the main function execution, as if it were deployed on a real chain.
+You need to provide the
+following:

+- `file` - contract to run
+- `parameter` - parameter passed to the contract (in a theoretical invocation operation)
+- `storage` - a mock storage value, as if it were stored on a real chain

 To dry-run the counter contract, we will provide the `main` function with a variant parameter of value `Increment (5)` and an initial storage value of `5`.